 An employee can choose to take leave at the same time as their partner.
-For example, a birth parent could choose to end their maternity leave and transfer to shared parental leave allowing them and their partner a period of shared parental leave together the biological partner returns to work, and the birth parent concludes the period of shared parental leave.
+For example a mother could choose to end her maternity leave and transfer to shared parental leave allowing her and her partner a period of shared parental leave together he returns to work and she concludes the period of shared parental leave.

-Example 1 - Birth parent takes 49 weeks' maternity/shared parental leave Biological parent/Partner takes 2 weeks of paternity and 3 weeks of shared parental leave
+Example 1 - Mother takes 49 weeks maternity/shared parental leave Partner takes 2 weeks of paternity and 3 weeks of shared parental leave

-Nicola, a Housing Officer in Loretto Housing, and their partner Brad, who works for another organisation, want to take SPL.
+Nicola, a Housing Officer in Loretto and her partner Brad, who works for another organisation, want to take SPL.
 Brad's employer pays statutory pay for both paternity leave and SPL.
-Nicola chooses to take 4 weeks of maternity leave before their child is born.
-She then takes 2 weeks of compulsory leave after the baby is born while Brad takes 2 weeks' paternity leave.
+Nicola chooses to take 4 weeks of maternity leave before her child is born.
+She then takes 2 weeks of compulsory leave after the baby is born while Brad takes 2 weeks paternity leave.
 Nicola then ceases to take maternity leave and both Brad and Nicola start on 3 weeks of shared parental leave.
-At the end of this period
+At the end of this period Nicola and Brad have used 12 weeks of leave between SML and SPL.
+Brad then returns to work and Nicola continues to take the remaining 40 weeks of SPL.

+Nicola Brad

+Leave Pay Leave Pay

+4 weeks maternity 4 weeks at 100% At work

+leave

+Child is born

-Nicola Brad Leave Pav Leave Pay 4 weeks maternity 4 weeks at 100% At work leave Child is born 2 weeks 2 weeks at 100% 2 weeks paternity Statutory paternity compulsory leave pay maternity leave Shared Parental Leave Commences 3 weeks Shared 3 weeks at 50% of 3 weeks Shared 3 weeks at 50% of full pay + ShPP Parental Leave full pay + ShPP Parental Leave 40 weeks Shared 14 weeks at 50% Returns to work Parental Leave of full pay + SMP Returns to work
+2 weeks compulsory maternity leave 2 weeks at 100% 2 weeks paternity leave Statutory paternity pay

+Shared Parental Leave Commences

+3 weeks Shared 3 weeks at 50% of 3 weeks Shared 3 weeks at 50% of

+Parental Leave full pay + ShPP Parental Leave full pay + ShPP